 At a quarter to ten, Hermione returned to her dormitory in Gryffindor Tower to drop off her bookbag.
 With a heavy heart, she made her way to the third corridor where she was to meet the other seventh and eighth year prefects for patrols.

-Hermione had unfortunately been stuck with Malfoy back in September, who had surprisingly, in her opinion, returned to complete his schooling.
-It wasn't until two weeks later she had learned that returning to Hogwarts was a condition of his acquittal by the Ministry.
+Hermione had been placed with Malfoy back in September, who had returned to complete his schooling; she hadn't been the only one surprised by the decision.
+It wasn't until two weeks later she had learned that finishing his education at Hogwarts was a condition of his acquittal by the Ministry.

-While Hermione had initially been of a mind to protest her being partnered with the blond Slytherin, she soon noticed he no longer seemed to hold a place within the hierarchy of the school.
-Treated as a traitor in Slytherin and a pariah by the rest of the school, Malfoy had barely spoken two words to Hermione for over a month.
+While Hermione had initially been of a mind to protest being partnered with the blond Slytherin, she soon noticed he no longer held a place within the hierarchy of the school.
+Treated as a traitor in Slytherin and a pariah by the rest of the school, Malfoy had spoken less than ten words to Hermione in the past month.

-While she certainly would have preferred a more friendly prefect partner, Hermione was relieved to find he was no longer interested in ridiculing her for her blood status and the company she chose to keep.
+And although she would have preferred a more friendly prefect partner, Hermione was relieved to find he was no longer interested in ridiculing her for her blood status and the company she chose to keep.

-For a brief few weeks early in the year, Hermione had attempted to make conversation, which he had steadily rebuked.
-It had become apparent that while he no longer chose to instigate arguments between them, he clearly had no interest in her friendship or her empathy.
+For a brief few weeks early in the year, Hermione had attempted to make conversation, which he had rebuked with consistency.
+It had become apparent that while he no longer chose to instigate arguments between them, he had no interest in her friendship or her empathy.